redis/redis-doc/commands/georadius.md

     ["Palermo","190.4424",["13.361389338970184","38.115556395496299"]]

-## Read only variants
+## Read-only variants

 Since `GEORADIUS` and `GEORADIUSBYMEMBER` have a `STORE` and `STOREDIST` option they are technically flagged as writing commands in the Redis command table.
-For this reason read-only replicas will flag them, and Redis Cluster replicas will redirect them to the master instance even if the connection is in read only mode (See the `READONLY` command of Redis Cluster).
+For this reason read-only replicas will flag them, and Redis Cluster replicas will redirect them to the master instance even if the connection is in read-only mode (see the `READONLY` command of Redis Cluster).

-Breaking the compatibility with the past was considered but rejected, at least for Redis 4.0, so instead two read only variants of the commands were added.
+Breaking the compatibility with the past was considered but rejected, at least for Redis 4.0, so instead two read-only variants of the commands were added.
 They are exactly like the original commands but refuse the `STORE` and `STOREDIST` options.
 The two variants are called `GEORADIUS_RO` and `GEORADIUSBYMEMBER_RO`, and can safely be used in replicas.

 Both commands were introduced in Redis 3.2.10 and Redis 4.0.0 respectively.